scttfrdmn/lens/docs/USER_SCENARIOS/05_RESEARCH_COMPUTING_MANAGER_WALKTHROUGH.md

 **A**: "Security and compliance.
 We can't audit what we don't control.
 After 2 HIPAA/export control incidents last year, we need institutional oversight."

 **Q**: "What if faculty resist?"
 **A**: "Pilot feedback was 93% positive.
 We're making it easier, not harder.
-Faculty want simple, safe, budget-friendly cloud - AWS IDE delivers."
+Faculty want simple, safe, budget-friendly cloud - Lens delivers."

 **Q**: "What about the $800K budget?"
 **A**: "We're already spending ~$430K with limited visibility. $800K gives us headroom to support 3x more researchers with full control.
 And we're saving $270K/year in support costs."